Güshi Khan: Intervention on behalf of the Dalai Lama

 In 1615, when the Oirats were still under the suzerainty of the Khalkha leader Ubasi Khong Tayiji, the elite had largely converted to Tibetan Buddhism.
-However, the period saw a rise in the internal religious rivalries within Tibet, in particular between the Gelug and Karma Kagyu schools.
-The main Gelug religious figure church was the Dalai Lama while the Karma Kagyu were supported by the dynasty of the Tsangpa based in Samdrubtse (modern Shigatse).
+However, the period saw a rise in internal religious rivalries within Tibet, in particular between the Gelug and Karma Kagyu schools.
+The main Gelug religious figure church was the Dalai Lama while the Karma Kagyu was supported by the dynasty of the Tsangpa based in Samdrubtse (modern Shigatse).
 They, in turn, found support from groups of Khalkhas and Chahars.

-Sonam Rapten was the chief attendant during the youth of the 5th Dalai Lama (1617-1682).
-He drew up plans to end persecution of the Gelug and unify Tibet with the help of Güshi.
+Sonam Rapten was the chief attendant during the youth of the 5th Dalai Lama (1617–1682).
+He drew up plans to end the persecution of the Gelug and unify Tibet with the help of Güshi.
 The Gelug monasteries appealed for help against the Karmapa and Bon partisans such as the Khalkha prince Choghtu Khong Tayiji, who had recently settled in Amdo.
-This was a very bold move since the Mongols had a reputation of ruthlessness against military foes and civilians alike.
+This was a very bold move since the Mongols had a reputation for ruthlessness against military foes and civilians alike.
 Güshi was known for his devotion to the Gelugpa and responded positively.
 He was joined in a pro-Gelugpa league by the other Oirat princes: his nephews Uchirtu Sechen and Ablai Tayiji in the Zaysan and Ertis areas; furthermore Erdeni Batur, whose Dzungar and Dörbet Oirat subjects lived by the Ulungur, Irtysh and Emil Rivers, and even the Torghut chief Kho Orluk, who was in the process of subduing areas to the north of the Aral and Caspian Seas.
 As it turned out, it would nevertheless take several years to install the "Great Fifth" as the head of a unified Tibetan state.

 In the company of the Dzungar prince Erdeni Batur, Güshi marched into Qinghai with 10,000 Oirat troops in 1636.
-In the next year he confronted the Khalkha forces of Choghtu Khung Tayiji, which were 30,000 strong and were opposed to the Gelugpa sect.
+In the next year, he confronted the Khalkha forces of Choghtu Khung Tayiji, which were 30,000 strong and were opposed to the Gelugpa sect.
 The contest took place in the Kokonor Gorge and is known as the Battle of the Bloody Hill.
 The Choghtu troops were defeated and scattered, and the survivors had to surrender.
 Choghtu himself hid in a marmot hole but was found and killed on the spot.
 In that way the Khalkhas were suppressed in Tibet a short time after they were subjugated in Mongolia by the invading Manchu people.